Most Definitely Not a Villain

-Spike once attempts to disguise his vampness with a horrible American accent.
+- Spike once attempts to disguise his vampness with a horrible American accent: "I'm just a friend of Xanduurr's!"
 Made even funnier when you realize it's American James Marsters pretending to be British pretending to be American badly.
 And both the characters Giles and Spike have changed accents over their lives: Both Giles and Spike come from well-educated families, both adopted low-class accents in early adulthood (with Spike sticking with his, and Giles reverting to a posh accent when his rebellious phase ended).
 The actor who plays Giles actually has a lower-class accent, and the American Marsters used that accent as a model for Spike's.

 Simon: Yes? (playing up role) I mean, I make the decisions around here, uh— employee... (to Foreman) I employ him.
 He is a person I employ.
 I'm the boss.

 - It gets Lampshaded when Wash sarcastically asks when Simon became such a cunning master of disguise.

 - In the Blackadder Goes Forth episode "Major Star", Kate pretends to be "Bob".
 She says, "Oh no, sir, I'm not a girl!
 I understand cricket!
 I fart in bed!
 Everything!" in a breathy, high voice.
 Blackadder is the only person not fooled by the ruse.

 - Further subverted in the episode "General Hospital" where Blackadder is asked to root out a German spy in the hospital, in which there is a patient with an outrageous German accent who intently listens to conversations with a binoculars and a notepad... who turns out to be a British spy who picked up "a teensy veensy bit of an accent".